andreashlarsen/Larsen2021-C2/README.md

 dist_ang_restraint_<XXX>.dat: Plumed files for each protein.

 ### mdp files
-note: some of these mdp files are copied and modified by LOGBOOK_C2.sh or UMBRELLA.sh before they are used.
+#### note: some of these mdp files are copied and modified by LOGBOOK_C2.sh or UMBRELLA.sh before they are used.

-minimization.mdp
-equilibration.mdp
-production.mdp
+minimization.mdp:  CG minimization.
+equilibration.mdp: CG equilibration.
+production.mdp:    CG production.
+min.mdp:           AT minimization.
+nvt.mdp:           AT NVT equilibration.
+npt.mdp:           AT NPT equilibration.
+prod.mdp:          AT production.

 ### Other files
 LOGBOOK_Folders: text file with overview of the content in the different folders (referred to in the bash scripts).